JorjaFox/website/_posts-old-blog/2021-10-06-jorja-talks-to-e-about-the-season.md

     - transcript
 ---

-Jorja and Paula spoke with E! about coming back to <em>CSI</em> and what it means to both of them.
+Jorja and Paula spoke with E! about coming back to _CSI_ and what it means to both of them.

 While the subject mentions a 'creepy' storyline, really it doesn't.
 When Jorja was asked about  the storylines, she explained how there are two plots: The over arching one we know about (the lab's under suspicion) and the weekly plots: